What is a Balloon Payment?

 As long as the second mortgage was small, maybe less than 10% of the purchase price, not making any payments on the loan was one way to generate cash flow.
 An investor could receive a positive cash flow this way because the existing mortgage payment, plus the insurance and taxes, were generally low enough that the investor could see some sort of return from the rental payment after the expenses were paid.

 This practice presumed that the property would appreciate over the term of that second mortgage, which was generally three years.
-The late 1970s were a time of high appreciation rates on top of high interest rates.
-The reason this worked so well was because 90% of the property value was appreciating, while only 10% of the value was defrayed.
+The late 1970s were a time of high appreciation rates on top of high-interest rates.
+The reason this worked so well was that 90% of the property value was appreciating, while only 10% of the value was defrayed.
 So a $100,000 home, in practice, could be worth $133,100 at 10% appreciation after 3 years, which was more than enough to pay off a $10,000 promissory note at 10% interest, even with compounded interest.

 The inherent risk is what happens if there is no appreciation or, worse, the market falls?
 That's how some homeowners in 2007 got into hot water due to dealing with subprime mortgage lenders.
 One of the popular financing options then were Option ARM mortgages, which contain interest-only payment options, coupled with a balloon payment.